axelrodR/SimpleJSON/API.md

         */

         /// Wraps the internal object representation to access iterators.
-        /// Will return empty range for non-object objects.
+        /// Will return an empty range for non-object objects.
         JSONWrapper ObjectRange();

         /// Wraps the internal array representation to access iterators.
-        /// Will return empty range for non-array objects.
+        /// Will return an empty range for non-array objects.
         JSONWrapper ArrayRange();
     }; // End json::JSON documentation
 } // End json documentation